ArchJeanB/ADITI/README.md

 ## Use Conditions

-All components of this system—including the J∆N-4 model & math, ADITI math, containment scaffolding, persona & governance UX framework, epistemic trust framework, and original lexicon—are protected under authorship attribution.
+All components of this system—including the J∆N-4 model & math, ADITI math, containment scaffolding, persona & governance UX framework, epistemic trust-building framework, and original lexicon—are protected under authorship attribution.
 Attribution is **not optional**.

 No element of this system may be reused, abstracted, embedded, reframed, or operationalized without explicit licensing and authorship recognition.